 Rana: And Tanya, one of the outcomes of these processes, even if the constituent feedback might not be positive, is the fact that when you think about smart cities, you really have to think about it as a journey.
 It’s not a sprint.
 This type of engagement creates a transparent process and it achieves two key purposes.
 Through this process the constituents, the residents are engaged.
 They are getting educated on some of these initiatives, the technologies.
 They are getting more and more equipped, if you will, in that context.
 And then secondly, this two-way engagement is building trust whereby I would believe that they would be open in the future to work with Jacob, to work with other cities and such agencies for their own success.

 Tanya: How do you measure what you’re doing?
 How do you assess that the inclusiveness that you think you’re having is actually happening, Jacob?

-Tanya: So obviously cities can and should, in your view, be prioritizing this inclusivity.
-What are the levers that governments can pull to help incentivize the private sector to also prioritize inclusive innovation?
+Tanya: So obviously cities can and should, in your view, be prioritising this inclusivity.
+What are the levers that governments can pull to help incentivise the private sector to also prioritise inclusive innovation?

 Jacob: In some ways we want to be sure that, especially if you’re creating a product that is something that ultimately government is your goal customer [for], that there should be an openness and willingness to work with governments and with the public at large on ensuring that you understand our decision-making, you understand the problems that we’re trying to solve so that you’re not talking a different language or trying to answer different questions.
 If we can put together a set of questions and a framework about the boxes in which a company should attempt to play and attempt to develop products through R&D, that is helpful.
 Whereas, other times we sometimes feel companies might be pitching us products that are mismatched to how the actual decision-making is happening or the actual challenges that we’re trying to solve.